miguelperezenciso/SeqBreed/README.md

     from SeqBreed import genome as gg
     from SeqBreed.selection import selection as sel

-Source code is provided in src, just in case.
-Files must be in working directory.
-To access them:
+Source code is also provided in src folder.
+To access them whtin the program instead of using pip installation:

-    import genome as gg
+    from src import genome as gg
-    import selection as sel
+    from src import selection as sel

 Program has been tested in mac and linux only, although it should run as any regular python script in windows.